25 Everyday Words That Used to Have Different Meanings

 If you're a stylish, neatly groomed man, someone today might call you a Dapper Dan.
 However, if you were to use the word according to its original meaning, then this wouldn't make sense.
 Seeing as it's derived from the German word tapfer for "brave," dapper was originally used to describe someone as bold and daring—not in their fashion choices, but in their endeavors and undertakings.

 If you're a passenger, you're just someone who's along for the ride.
-However, the original meaning of the word passenger is someone who is traveling, fleeting, or just passing by, typically by foot.
+But the original meaning of the word passenger is someone who is traveling, fleeting, or just passing by, typically by foot.

 The term pretty is derived from various words in other languages that meant "cunning," "tricky," and "skillful"—and therefore, it makes sense that the adjective was originally used to describe a sly person.
-Nowadays, however, it's used to positively describe someone's appearance rather than their deceitfulness.
+But nowadays, it's used to positively describe someone's appearance rather than their deceitfulness.

 Radical is an adjective used to describe anything extreme that shakes up the fundamental nature of something, and it's typically employed in regards to social or political activism.
-However, radical actually comes from from the Latin word for "rooted," and it was once used to describe the opposite of extreme: something rooted, basic, and fundamental.
+However, the word actually comes from the Latin word for "rooted," and it was once used to describe the opposite of extreme: something rooted, basic, and fundamental.

 It's no fun being sad or unhappy.
-However, it wouldn't have been such a bad thing to be sad back in the day.
+But it wouldn't have been such a bad thing a long time ago.
 In Old English, to be sad meant to be satisfied or content, usually in regards to feeling full from a meal.

 It's a good thing to have success nowadays.
-However, back in the day, it could go either way, seeing as success originally described both positive and negative outcomes alike.
+But in earlier times, it could go either way, seeing as success originally described both positive and negative outcomes alike.

 You know a villain as any evil person, typically in a movie, novel, or play.
 But in Old English, this word simply referred to anybody who worked on a country estate, such as a farm laborer.